-The Applicant requests a Special Use Permit for a 2,500-3,000 square foot veterinarian's office located within a +/- 6,500 square foot, multi-tenant structure on the Property.
+The Applicant requests a Special Use Permit for a CATERING KITCHEN of approximately 2,000 sf located within a +/- 6,500 square foot, multi-tenant structure on the Property.
 Anticipated potential hours of operation are from 7:00 am to 7:00 pm seven days per week.
-The office has no outdoor holding areas and will not include overnight boarding unless an animal is under medical care.
+The caterer is not serving meals or beverages on the premises.